Nevis looks more like rolling hill than a volcano – until you try climbing Nevis Peak unguided. That’s when it reveals itself as a formidable feat!

 There seemed to be no consensus so we decided to ask a few locals.
 There, we did find consistency; a consistent ‘you can’t do it alone’.
 Some tourists say this is a ploy to line the pockets of local guides but I don’t believe that’s true.
 The people we spoke to seemed genuinely concerned.

-It turns out they had a point: climbing Nevis Peak solo is bloody hard.
+It turns out they had a point: climbing Nevis Peak unguided is bloody hard.
 It’s steep, wet, muddy and not for the fainthearted… but it can be done.
 Here’s our 10-step guide to going it alone.

 Climb with someone experienced

-First, you should know that despite what some reviewers say, climbing Nevis Peak is not a walk in the park.
+First, you should know that despite what some reviewers say, climbing Nevis Peak unguided is not a walk in the park.
 As described in this article for Rough Guides, I found it to be wet, muddy, physically challenging and sometimes treacherous.

 If you don’t have an experienced trekker or climber in your group, I would advise against going it alone, the reason being that the trail is easy to lose.
 On several occasions when I was in front, I reached a dead end with no clue where to go next.
 It was Peter that picked up the path and pointed the way.
 Without his expertise, we would have got lost several times over instead of just the once (more on that below).